AVL Trees

 Positive balance factors indicate left-heavy nodes, while negative balance factors indicate right-heavy nodes.

 Now, if we notice the immediate parent of the inserted node, we notice that its balance factor is negative i.e., its right-heavy.
-Hence, you may say that we should perform a left rotation (RR rotation) on the immediate parent of the inserted node to counter this effect.
+Hence, the first correction is a left right rotation sequence, beginning with a left rotation on the left child of the unbalanced node.
 Let’s perform this rotation and notice the change:

 Example of LR Rotation